 Another common cause is bariatric surgery, which affects the body's ability to absorb nutrients.
 This may lead to low thiamine levels in the bloodstream.

 Surprisingly, people with obesity tend to have low levels of thiamine, as reported in a March 2015 review published in Advances in Nutrition.
 As the scientists point out, obesity isn't necessarily characterized by excess nutrition.
-In fact, the consumption of junk food, sugary treats, soda and other products with empty calories can lead to malnutrition.
+In fact, the consumption of sugary foods, soda and other products lower in nutritional value can lead to malnutrition.

 Poor nutrition is a common cause of thiamine deficiency.
 This vitamin is found in fish, seafood, meat, oats, wheat germ, nuts, seeds, legumes and whole-grain products.
 Consume whole foods on a daily basis to meet your nutritional needs.